alexgibson/notify.js/README.md

 * body: (string) - notification message body
 * tag: (string) - unique identifier to stop duplicate notifications
-* notifyShow: (function) - callback when the notification is shown
+* notifyShow: (function) - callback when notification is shown
-* notifyClose: (function) - callback when the notification is closed
+* notifyClose: (function) - callback when notification is closed
-* notifyClick: (function) - callback when the notification is clicked
+* notifyClick: (function) - callback when notification is clicked
+* notifyError: (function) - callback when notification throws an error
-* permissionDenied: (function) - callback when user has denied permission for domain
+* permissionDenied: (function) - callback when user has denied permission

 Useful methods
 --------------